Bank rate: Determining the rate

 The interest rate that is charged by a country's central or federal bank on loans and advances controls the money supply in the economy and the banking sector.
 This is typically done on a quarterly basis to control inflation and to stabilize the country's exchange rates.
 A change in bank rates may trigger a ripple effect, as it impacts every sphere of a country's economy.
 For instance, stock markets prices tend to react to unexpected interest rate changes.
 A change in bank rates affects customers as it influences prime interest rates for personal loans.

 By country

 Australia

-In Australia, the Reserve Bank of Australia sets the bank rate, known as the official cash rate, which is reviewed by the Reserve Bank Board each month.
+In Australia, the Reserve Bank of Australia sets the bank rate, known as the official cash rate.
+Until 2024, the board would meet eleven times per year to review and set the cash rate.
+In 2023, it was announced that the board would meet only eight times, excluding the months of April, July, and October from its meeting schedule.
+The RBA justified the change by stating longer and less frequent meetings would allow more time to examine issues and discuss changes in policy and strategy in better detail.

 Brazil

 In Brazil, the discount rate is called SELIC (Special System of Liquidation and Custody, translated).
 It is the mean term of the overnight rate, fixed by the Committee of Monetary Policy, a branch of the Central Bank of Brazil.
 There are some assets of the public debt whose interest rate is linked to the SELIC: an increase in this rate provides more profit for its owner.